Primary care estates

 We have conducted extensive engagement over the years on our primary care estates plan, including sharing updates with residents at our public meetings, working with Patient Participation Groups (PPGs) and getting feedback specifically from residents living in the areas where the new practices will be located to get their views on the design of these buildings and what non-clinical uses they should have.

-You can download our engagement summary from the right hand side for further information on how we’ve involved the local community in our primary care estates plan over the years.
+You can download our phase one engagement report from the right hand side for further information on how we’ve involved the local community in our primary care estates plan over the years.

 Throughout the summer of 2018 staff from Healthwatch Haringey worked closely with the GP practices who are likely to lead the new health centres – Arcadian Gardens Medical Centre, Dowsett Road, Tottenham Hale Medical Practice, and West Green Surgery - to target their PPGs, publicise reference groups aligned to each practice and to conduct an online survey aimed at the practices’ patients.